LexicaLLM/Lexica/examples/custom_workflows/chain_of_prompts/Readme.md

-# Workflow with a chain of prompts
+# Workflow with a chain of prompts:

 This is the code for the workflow with a chain of prompts.
 You can find the tutorial [here](https://docs.agenta.ai/docs/custom-workflows/quick-start).